List of content you will read in this article:

 - :q – it will allow you to quit the file without saving it

-Again, for making such changes, you need to be in the “command mode”.
+Again, to make such changes, you need to be in “command mode.”

-Apart from the Vi editor, you can simply use the Nano editor for making the desired changes to the file.
+Apart from the Vi editor, you can use the Nano editor to make the desired changes to the file.
 You can do it by running a simple command-

 It will open the nano UI that looks like the image below.

-You can also provide the filename along with the nano command for launching the editor directly with a file.
+You can also provide the filename and the nano command to launch the editor directly with a file.

-Last, the two lines at the bottom that display the helpful commands that is beneficial for beginners for performing basic nano commands.
+- Last, the two lines at the bottom display the helpful commands for beginners performing basic nano commands.

-At this time, you can select any option to save the changes in various OS formats.
-You can press Altd+d for enabling the DOS format and Alt+m for Mac format.
+You can now select any option to save the changes in various OS formats.
+You can press Alt+d to enable the DOS format and Alt+m for the Mac format.

 You can use the ctrl+k and ctrl+u for cutting and pasting the lines of the text.
-You can also use the keyboard shortcuts for cutting and pasting individual words, but for that, you need to select the specific word for which you need to perform the action.
-For selecting the text you can press the Alt+A and then the arrow key for selecting the complete word.
+You can also use the keyboard shortcuts for cutting and pasting individual words, but you need to select the specific word for which you need to perform the action.
+To select the text, you can press the Alt+A and then the arrow key to select the complete word.

 Apart from this, you can even perform search operations.
-You can use the ctrl+w for performing a simple search while you can use the ctrl+\ for searching and replacing the text.
+You can use the ctrl+w for performing a simple search while the ctrl+\ for searching and replacing the text.

-Another useful text editor of Linux is Emacs that will help in editing the files using the command-line interface.
+Another useful text editor of Linux is Emacs which will help edit the files using the command-line interface.
 You can run the following command to get started with the file edit.

 sudo apt-get install emacs